Climate Communications and Engagement Coordinator

 Eligibility requirements

-• Must have the journaling app installed on your mobile phone and/or laptop and commit to using it at least three times a day
+• Willing to install the research journaling app on their mobile phone or laptop and commit to using it at least three times a day

-• Must be comfortable with being voice recorded during interview sessions
+• Comfortable with being voice recorded in interview sessions

-• Must be able to commit approximately 4 hours for a week and a 45-minutes pre-study meeting.
+• Able to commit approximately 4 hours for one week and a 45-minutes pre-study meeting

-• You must experience at least one binge eating episode per week.
-An episode of binge eating is characterized by both of the following:
+• At least one binge eating episode per week for the last 3 months.
+Binge eating is characterized by both of the following:

 Location of study